 Ben McJunkin (Opinionated Gamers) looks at Alchemists [Link] And some other prototypes from the Gathering of Friends, but really, Alchemists is the show-stealer here.
 Apparently it’s a deduction game set in the world of magical academia, and it uses ancillary devices in a novel way.
 I love this game’s theme and can’t wait to try it.

-Matt Leacock presents lessons on board games and user design to LinkedIn [Link] I didn’t watch the full presentation, but I think this will be valuable to some in the game designer community.
+In between bingo party bouts, Matt Leacock presents lessons on board games and user design to LinkedIn [Link] I didn’t watch the full presentation, but I think this will be valuable to some in the game designer community.

 Uwe Rosenberg (Agricola) details the development of Agricola [Link] This is a pretty thorough run-through of Rosenberg’s process for developing Agricola, one of the top board games of all time according to Board Game Geek.